autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 for a module like this.
 It's better to be too strict if this eliminates a potential footgun.

+**If you are using this distribution, I highly encourage you to audit your use of it in a security context!**

 ## [`Socket`](https://metacpan.org/release/Socket)

 {{% notice note %}}